How to Install a UK eSIM: Guide for iPhone and Android

 With multi-network plans like Roami, the carrier name might change throughout the day as your phone switches between EE, Vodafone, O2, and Three for the best signal.
 This is normal behaviour — it means the auto-switching is working as designed.

+Do I need to remove my physical SIM to use a UK eSIM?
 Not at all.
 Your physical SIM stays in your phone.
 The eSIM plan works alongside it.
 This is one of the biggest advantages over traditional physical travel SIMs, which require you to swap out your home SIM and lose access to your regular number.

+Why does my eSIM profile show “SOS Only” or “Emergency Calls Only”?
 This message means your phone can see UK networks but can’t connect to your provider’s service.
 It’s most common in these scenarios:

 1. Your plan hasn’t activated yet.
 Some providers only activate the plan when you first connect to a UK network.
 Wait a few minutes and try toggling Airplane Mode.